I want to give you a little more depth of

 charged for "surprise extras" or get abandoned).

-as pleasant a process as possible (quick, professional, friendly).
+finished product, AND as pleasant a process as possible

 So do I.